Azure/azure_preview_modules/README.md

     Requires: azure-common, azure-mgmt-nspkg, msrestazure
     ```

-    So, you know that the SDKs are installed in *user* `site-packages` folder.
-Then, we can use below command to install the listed packages.
-You can find the `requirements-azure.txt` file in your installed role folder, which is usually at `~\.ansible\roles` folder.
+    From the information above you can learn that the SDKs are installed in *user* `site-packages` folder and use below command to install the listed packages.
+The `requirements-azure.txt` file can be found in the installed role folder, which is usually at `~\.ansible\roles` folder.

     ``` bash
     pip install --user -r files/requirements-azure.txt